domRiddle/ASF/Compilation.md

 ## .NET Core SDK

 Regardless of platform, you need full .NET Core SDK in order to compile ASF.
 Installation instructions can be found on **[.NET Core installation page](https://www.microsoft.com/net/core/preview)**.
-In any case, you must have `dotnet` command operative after installation.
+You need to install appropriate .NET Core SDK version for your OS.
+After successful installation, `dotnet` command should be working and operative.
 You can verify if it works with `dotnet --info`.

 ```
 C:\Users\Archi>dotnet --info